Russia signals less ambitious goals in Ukraine war

 Rudskoi’s announcement of a pivot to the battle for eastern Ukraine was accompanied by claims of success.

-He said Ukraine’s military has been severely degraded and that Russia hadn’t seized cities in order to “prevent destruction and minimise losses among personnel and civilians”.
+He said Ukraine’s military has been severely degraded and that Russia hadn’t seized cities to “prevent destruction and minimise losses among personnel and civilians”.

-Meanwhile, Ukrainians are mounting an increasingly aggressive defence and in places even taking back ground.
+Meanwhile, Ukrainians are mounting an increasingly aggressive defence and in places taking back ground.

 Britain’s defence ministry said Ukrainian counter-attacks are underway near Kyiv and a Pentagon official said Ukrainian forces were also attempting to recapture Kherson, the only major city held by Russian invasion troops.